Teacher in Charge: N. Dow.

 Chemistry is the study of the composition of matter and the changes in composition that this matter undergoes.
 We do experiments to describe what matter looks like and does and then we learn how to use chemical principles to explain and discuss why matter behaves in this way.

-This course is for students who wish to develop their thinking skills, their ability to engage in logical argument, laboratory skills and their understanding of the microstructure and behaviour of matter and chemical systems as they learn about the chemicals and chemical reactions that affect our coastal waters and our kaimoana - seafood.
+This course is for students who wish to develop their thinking skills, their ability to engage in logical argument, laboratory skills and their understanding of the microstructure and behaviour of matter and chemical systems as they learn about the chemicals and chemical reactions.

 Redox reactions - carrying out experiments to observe the movement of electrons between chemicals

-Qualitative analysis - experimenting to find the chemicals present storm water
+Qualitative analysis - experimenting to find the chemicals in different substances

 Factors that affect the rate of chemical reactions - experimenting to control the speed of chemical reactions

-Chemical equilibrium and Kc values - experimenting to find ways to control chemical reactions
+Chemical equilibrium - experimenting to find ways to control chemical reactions

-Acids, bases and salts, and pH - building an understanding of chemical reactions in water
+Acids, bases and pH - building an understanding of chemical reactions in water

-How chemistry, technology and government regulations have driven the development of emission control systems
+How chemistry, technology and government regulations have driven the development of current technology

 Term 1